nautobot/nautobot/nautobot/docs/additional-features/jobs.md

     As a security measure, the `message` passed to any of these methods will be passed through the `nautobot.core.utils.logging.sanitize()` function in an attempt to strip out information such as usernames/passwords that should not be saved to the logs.
 This is of course best-effort only, and Job authors should take pains to ensure that such information is not passed to the logging APIs in the first place.
 The set of redaction rules used by the `sanitize()` function can be configured as [settings.SANITIZER_PATTERNS](../configuration/optional-settings.md#sanitizer_patterns).

 +/- 2.0.0
-    The logging functions (example: `self.log(message)`, `self.log_success(obj=None, message=message)`, etc) have been removed.
+    The Job class logging functions (example: `self.log(message)`, `self.log_success(obj=None, message=message)`, etc) have been removed.
 Also, the convenience method to mark a job as failed, `log_failure()`, has been removed.
 To replace the functionality of this method, you can log an error message with `self.logger.error()` and then raise an exception to fail the job.
 Note that it is no longer possible to manually set the job result status as failed without raising an exception in the job.

 +/- 2.0.0
     The `AbortTransaction` class was moved from the `nautobot.utilities.exceptions` module to `nautobot.core.exceptions`.